archive-dev/KatLan/README.md

 ## Building

 To build the compiler you need to have:
-1. Java 21 (recommended, didn't test on previous versions)
+1. Java 17 or higher (recommended, didn't test on previous versions)
-2. Gradle compatible with your java version (for java 21 the version is 8.6)
+2. Gradle compatible with your java version (for java 21 the version is 8.6+)

-Command to build is: `gradlew compiler:build`
+Command to build is: `gradlew build`

 ## Compiling code